SaugatDh/Smarthome/README.md

 Contributions are welcome!
 Please feel free to open issues or submit pull requests.

+## Team Members

+This project was developed as a fourth-semester project by the following team members:

+*   Suman Basnet
+*   Saurav Adhikari
+*   Saugat Dhungana
+*   Nikesh Dhakal

 ## License

 This project is licensed under the MIT License - see the `LICENSE` file for details.